IBM-5100-PC/suckless/README.md

 ```
 cd suckless
 ```
-cd to what program to compile e.g. :dwm
+cd to what program to compile e.g. :dwm, slstatus, dmenu...
 ```
 cd dwm
 ```